SpaceG/spaceg.github.io/_posts/2015-03-20-git-install.markdown

 <h2 class="section-heading"><strong>Git CommandLines</strong> </h2>

-Git is a free software for distributed version control of files that were originally developed for source control of the Linux kernel.
+[Git](http://git-scm.com/) is a free software for distributed version control of files that were originally developed for source control of the Linux kernel.

+(1.)
+Go Download Git [Git](http://git-scm.com/download/mac) I'm also a Mac User.
+Do you can Download it directly from [sourceforge.net](http://sourceforge.net/projects/git-osx-installer/files/git-2.2.1-intel-universal-mavericks.dmg/download?use_mirror=autoselect).